Trump’s longtime accountant says his financial statements cannot be relied upon

 The Trump Organization issued a statement in response: “While we are disappointed that Mazars has chosen to part ways, their February 9, 2022 letter confirms that after conducting a subsequent review of all prior statements of financial condition, Mazars’ work was performed in accordance with all applicable accounting standards and principles and that such statements of financial condition do not contain any material discrepancies.
 This confirmation effectively renders the investigations by the DA and AG moot.”

-A spokesman for Mazars did not immediately respond to a request for comment.
+Mazars issued a statement saying that it was legally unable to discuss client relationships and that the firm remains “committed to fulfilling all of our professional and legal obligations.”

 An attorney for the Calamaris did not immediately respond to a request for comment.

 James disclosed the letter Monday as part of her pursuit of testimony and documents that Trump’s company has been unwilling to provide.
 Her office has combed through his statements from 2004 to 2020 and discovered numerous discrepancies between the actual condition of his properties and his assertions about them in the statements, according to the January filing.